 The purpose of the Capstone Project is to provide the student the opportunity to complete an in-depth analysis and synthesis of a selected health care issue that will contribute to the improvement of a health care practice or system.
 Students will be expected to integrate theoretical and clinical knowledge related to primary health care and evidence-based practice through the development, implementation and evaluation of the Capstone Project.
-The Capstone Project is derived from the goals developed in Evidence-Based Practice I, the implementation plan developed in Evidence-Based Practice II, and the Clinical Practicum experience.
+The Capstone Project is derived from the goals developed in Evidence-Based Practice II, and the Clinical Practicum experience.
 The Capstone Project must demonstrate synthesis of all prior course and clinical work and will be reviewed and evaluated by the student's Project Committee.
 To complete the Capstone Project, students:

-- Develop, implement, and evaluate an evidence-based project to address a selected health care practice or patient outcome. - 2.
+- 1. Develop, implement, and evaluate an evidence-based project to address a selected health care practice or patient outcome. - 2.
 Prepare a final project report and presentation. - 3.
 Present the project report to the Project Committee. - 4.
 Submit the written project to a scholarly, peerreviewed journal for consideration of publication.